-Our experience is that most Tribe Schooling families actually want to stay — and our dedicated co-working space makes that genuinely easy.
+Our hope is that most Tribe Schooling families actually want to stay — and our dedicated co-working space makes that genuinely easy.
 With more Australians working flexibly or from home than ever before, many parents simply set up their laptop and work productively while their children learn nearby.

 That said, here's how it works in practice: